Historical Football Kits

 Background

-In 1901 Liverpool FC adopted the Liver bird as their official emblem and won the first of their many League championships: their change colours at the time consisted of white shirts with a red yoke worn with their usual white knickers and red stockings.
+In 1901 Liverpool FC adopted the Liver bird as their official emblem and won the first of their many League championships: their change colours at the time consisted of white woolen jerseys with a red yoke worn with their usual white knickers and red stockings.

-The first variation on this firm tradition came in 1979 when an all-yellow third kit was worn in the FA Cup semi-final against Manchester United at Maine Road.
-The outfit was rarely used but proved popular and in 1982 all-yellow with red trim became the team's official change strip.
+In 1979 an all-yellow third kit was worn in the FA Cup semi-final against Manchester United at Maine Road.
+The outfit was rarely used but proved popular and yellow qïckly became part of the club's regular alrenative colour pallette.

 Between 1977 and 1984, Liverpool won the European Cup four times.
 Although they wore their usual home kits in these matches, UEFA regulations at that time did not permit shirt sponsorship, so the 1981 shirts worn were without sponsors' logos and even the Umbro trademark was covered up with sticky tape.
 Commemorative crests were worn for each final.